Singapore national football team

 Singapore has also achieved notable results beyond its sub-confederation.
-In the 2007 AFC Asian Cup qualification, Singapore became the only team to beat Iraq where Iraq was en route to their Asian Cup-winning campaign.
-Singapore also drew with China 0–0 and 1–1 at home in 2006 and 2009 respectively.
+In the 2007 AFC Asian Cup qualification, Singapore became the only team to beat Iraq where Iraq was en route to their AFC Asian Cup-winning campaign.
+Singapore also drew with China 0–0, 1–1, and 2–2 at home in 2006, 2009 and 2024 respectively.
 In March 2008, Australia also failed to beat Singapore when the game ended in a goalless draw.
 During the 2018 FIFA World Cup qualifiers, Japan was held to a draw at home at the Saitama Stadium by Singapore, being the only game where they had dropped points in the group.
+Singapore also notably managed to get good results against UEFA continent against Kazakhstan on 24 December 2006 which resulted in a 0–0 draw and Azerbaijan which ended in a 2–2 draw on 24 February 2012.
+In 2025, Singapore secured qualification for the 2027 AFC Asian Cup by finishing first in their third round group.
+The team went unbeaten throughout the stage and won all of their away matches.

 History

-1892–1994
+Early history (1892–1994)

 In 1892, the Singapore Amateur Football Association applied to become a registered society.
 The HMS Malaya Cup (which was later known as the Malaysia Cup) was launched in 1921 by officers of a British battleship in Malaya, and Singapore was one of the six teams that took part in the inaugural year, and won the event.
 While the representative side in the Malaysia Cup and the Malaysian League was not the national team per se – this team included some foreign players as it is more of a club side – many Singapore football fans viewed the Singapore Lions club side as being almost synonymous to the national team as well.
 They either won or were runners up in the event every year until 1941, after which it was suspended because of World War II.

 Overall, Singapore won 24 Malaysia Cup titles and two Malaysian League titles.
 After winning the Malaysia Cup and league double in 1994, the Football Association of Singapore withdrew from the Malaysian competitions following a dispute with the Football Association of Malaysia over gate receipts.
 Singapore subsequently launched its own professional league, the S.League, in 1996, and also began to put much more focus on the performance of its national team in international competitions.

 At that time, Singapore hosted their first and so far, its only international competition, the 1984 AFC Asian Cup.
 The team was eliminated from the group stage with four points, a 2–0 win over India and a 1–1 draw to giant Iran.
 In the FIFA World Rankings, Singapore's highest standing was in the first release of the figures, in August 1993, at 73rd.